Handover Protocol Improvements

 The Messenger Platform’s policies are designed to help people and businesses connect in ways that drive meaningful outcomes.
 At the heart of this is the understanding that people and businesses need a seamless, reliable way to get something done - whether it is getting a question answered, making a purchase, or communicating important and relevant updates.
 The following policy update is designed to make communication between people and businesses on Messenger relevant, important and timely.

-Apps have until January 15th, 2020 to migrate to the new policy.
+Apps have until March 4, 2020 (Updated on December 20, 2019) to migrate to the new policy.
 We highly encouraged developers to adopt these policies right away to ensure a smooth transition.
 See Messenger Platform Policy Overview

 For more details, see the Messenger Platform Policy Overview

 Discovering Businesses on Messenger As a part of our continued commitment to simplify the Messenger experience for people, we are removing the Discover tab from the Messenger app.
 We will continue to invest in more and better ways to help businesses connect with their customers wherever they are, including updates to m.me links, various entry points across our family of apps, as well as ad products that lead to Messenger.

 The following APIs are deprecated on v4.0+ and will be removed from all versions on October 29th, 2019

 During F8 2019, we announced our plans to launch a lighter, better and simpler Messenger designed to build closer connections between people and businesses.
 Starting August 15, 2019, updated versions of the Messenger app will reflect the following changes: